aksommerville/fullmoon4/README.md

 - [ ] Graphics.
 - [ ] Maps for demo.
 - [ ] Pretty up the public web page.
+- [ ] Coloring book, violin pic: Make the hat less dicky.
+- [ ] Map gamepads necessary for demo (mind that they will be different per browser and os).

 ### After GDEX

 - [x] Can we reduce the wasm exports?
 There's only like 3 symbols that actually need exported.
 - [ ] Touch input.
 - [ ] Input configuration.
+- - [ ] Generalize mapping, see src/www/js/game/InputManager.js
+- - [ ] Persist gamepad and keyboard mapping.
+- - [ ] UI for mapping.
+- [ ] Extra mappable input actions, eg hard pause and fullscreen toggle.
+I specifically don't want these for the demo, so punt.
 - [ ] Clock.js "hard" vs "soft" pause.
 Do we really need both?
 - [ ] Consider WebGL for rendering.
 CanvasRenderingContext2D is not performing to my hopes.
 - [ ] Package web app in a native wrapper eg Electron.